ibm-cloud-docs/key-protect/create-import-tokens.md

 1. [Retrieve your service and authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

-2. Retrieve the import token that is associated with your service instance by calling the [{{site.data.keyword.keymanagementserviceshort}} API](/apidocs/key-protect){: external}.
+2. Retrieve the import token that is associated with your {{site.data.keyword.keymanagementserviceshort}} instance by calling the [{{site.data.keyword.keymanagementserviceshort}} API](/apidocs/key-protect){: external}.